IHE/ITI.Finance/input/pagecontent/ITI-YY7.md

 ###### 2:3.YY7.4.2.2.1 FHIR CoverageEligibilityResponse Resource Constraints

-A CoverageEligibilityResponse Resource returned by the Claims Manager shall be further constrained as described in the [FAIS CoverageEligibilityResponse profile](StructureDefinition-IHE.FAIS.CoverageEligibilityResponse.html).
+A CoverageEligibilityResponse Resource returned by the Claims Manager SHALL be further constrained as described in the [FAIS CoverageEligibilityResponse profile](StructureDefinition-IHE.FAIS.CoverageEligibilityResponse.html).

 ##### 2:3.YY7.4.2.3 Expected Actions